Childcare support for students

 The amount and type of support to which a student is entitled may be based, in part, on their household income.
 In most cases, this will include their parents’ income.
 If a change of circumstances reduces a student’s household income during the academic year, they may be entitled to more support and should contact their relevant student finance body.

-For students not entitled to the maximum amount of support, the Government has said:
+For students not entitled to the maximum amount of support, the UK Government has said:

-Whether a student can access additional support through the student finance system generally depends on their personal circumstances.
+Whether a student can access additional support through the student finance system generally depends on their personal circumstances and course.
 This support includes:

 Most universities will have a student advice/welfare service that can advise on a range of issues including finances, housing, and benefits.

-Universities may offer scholarships and bursaries to students who have excelled academically or are from a disadvantaged background.
-Opportunities will be advertised on providers’ websites.
 The more generous sources of funding are likely to be competitive and targeted at postgraduate students.
-See the Commons Library casework article Finding funding for a master’s degree.
+See the Commons Library casework article Finding funding for a master’s degree for more information.

 The House of Commons Library also holds reference books to help identify relevant funding (parliamentary log in required).
 These books may be available in larger public libraries.
 They include:

 Most full-time students are not eligible to claim Universal Credit, but there are some exceptions.
-Students may qualify for disability-related benefits and financial support.
+Students may qualify for disability-related benefits and financial support, such as Personal Independence Payment.

 Students who want to check what benefit support they may be eligible for should seek advice from a professional welfare specialist.
 Welfare rights advisers can be found using the postcode finder on the Advice Local website.